Pratha-Me/power-plant-assessment/README.md

 If you do not have maven or gradle installed in your machine then you can use the bundled wrapper.
 Replace mvn or gradle with ./mvnw or ./gradlew.

 I have performed the code check for my production ready code.
-The demonstration can be viewed from [this link](Pratha).
+The demonstration is [shown here](https://drive.google.com/file/d/1BLFf8aq_Vn5meYH6OXczCY8coodSGJt5/view?usp=share_link).

 Please note: I performed my code checks solely on the local environment.
 I did not setup any cloud based code check services in SonarQube.